Dzimtmisa Manor

-Dzimtmisa Manor (Dzimtmisas muiža) is a manor in Dzimtmisa, Iecava Municipality in the historical region of Zemgale, in Latvia.
+Dzimtmisa Manor (Dzimtmisas muiža) is a manor in Dzimtmisa, in the Iecava Parish of Bauska Municipality in the Semigallia region of Latvia.

 History

 Estate known as Misa manor was built in 1560, it first owner was Lukas Wolf.
 Manor was located in the very center of Puttelene, now between Iecava and Baldoni, 35 km from Riga-Bauska highway.
 Later Manor was renamed Dzimtmisa Manor.

-Later Manor belonged to Johann Treider.
+Later Manor belonged to Johann Treyden.
 The last owner of the manor was Edmund von Reichard and his wife.
 The manor house was built in the 19th century, then rebuilt several times.
 Structurally manor is a log house with plank cladding.